 Undertake a major (eight units) in Gender Studies on-campus in Hobart, or from anywhere online.

 Develop critical thinking, communication and writing skills, and expertise on gender relevant to careers in business, health, social work, education, media and policy-making.

 Choose from overseas study opportunities – one week to one year – to get a global perspective on Gender Studies.

 Modern workplaces are invariably changing; responding to economic, political and social forces, including issues of gender and sexuality.
 Employers value the insight into gendered assumptions that are so pervasive, they're nearly invisible to those who have not been trained to see them.

 Employers depend on people who are effective communicators and decision-makers, with demonstrable skills in critical thinking, problem solving, research and investigation.
-These abilities are fundamental for graduates in Arts, Humanities and Social Sciences, which includes Gender Studies.
+These abilities are fundamental for graduates in Humanities and Social Sciences, which includes Gender Studies.

 - Communications Manager